 It is our goal for all students to take personal responsibility for their restroom needs and behavior.
 Throughout the day, teachers/teams will provide supervised assistance during restroom use.
 For times other than scheduled breaks, students will be allowed to use the restroom only in emergency situations, one student out of the room at a time with a restroom pass.
-The teacher should ensure that the classroom door is left open.
+The teacher should monitor the student from the classroom door.
+Kindergarten students SHOULD NEVER be sent to the restroom alone.
+An adult should ALWAYS accompany the student when the student is going to the restroom outside of the scheduled classroom time.